 Nebraska Alternative Teacher Certification

 There are multiple options for Nebraska alternative teacher certification available for individuals who have not completed a traditional teacher preparation program but do have a bachelor’s degree.
 These alternative pathways to teacher licensure in Nebraska aim to attract career professionals to the classroom in high-need areas.
+You can read more about these alternatives below.

 Requirements for Alternative Certification